-This vegan minestrone kale soup is so comforting, perfect for starting off this fall season.
+This vegan minestrone kale soup is so comforting, and perfect for starting off this fall season.
 I love how this soup is unbelievably filling and it’s nice how it makes a big pot-full so you can have some for lunch for the next few days.
-It does call for quite a few ingredients but don’t shy away from this recipe because of that.
+It does call for quite a few ingredients but doesn’t shy away from this recipe because of that.
 It’s totally worth it!

 Vegan Minestrone Kale Soup